In 1869, the Dexter Leader published a notice that a Public Library was being kept in the office of Dr. Miller, Township Clerk.

-The Dexter Public Library was founded by The Dexter Woman’s Study Club in 1927, first as a shelf of books in a local store and later in the small building on Central Street that now houses the sheriff’s office.
+The Dexter Public Library was formally founded by The Dexter Woman’s Study Club in 1927, first as a shelf of books in a local store and later in 1928 moved into the small building on Central Street that was Dexter’s original post office and now houses the Hotel Hickman Chuckwagon BBQ restaurant.

 In 1938, the Village of Dexter took over support of the Library, but the Woman’s Club continued to operate it until 1957, when the village assumed management through an appointed “provisional board.”
 In that same year, the Friends of the Dexter Public Library was organized.